 The Super Bowl is the single largest betting event on the planet.
-US sportsbooks handle over $1 billion on the game itself, and global handle across regulated and offshore books pushes the total far higher.
-For AI agents, the Super Bowl creates a unique convergence: maximum sportsbook competition (every book wants action), the deepest prop markets of the year (300+ props on a single game), prediction market contracts on the same event, and two weeks of line movement between conference championships and kickoff.
+US sportsbooks handle over $1 billion on the game, and global handle across regulated and offshore books pushes the total far higher.
+For AI agents, the Super Bowl creates a convergence that no other event matches: maximum sportsbook competition (every book wants action), the deepest prop markets of the year (300-500+ props on a single game), prediction market contracts on the same event, and a two-week line movement window between conference championships and kickoff.

 Why the Super Bowl Is Special for AI Agents